Melania Trump Thinks Body Double Rumors Are ‘Absolutely Hilarious,’ Per ‘Hollywood Life’

-Melania Trump is under tons of scrutiny all the time, which isn’t too surprising considering she is the First Lady.
+Melania Trump is under tons of scrutiny all the time, which isn’t too surprising considering she is the first lady.
 But even Melania is “constantly amazed” by the conspiracy theories that pop up about her.
 According to a source that spoke with the Hollywood Reporter, Melania finds the latest “body double” conspiracy theories to be “absolutely hilarious.”

 “Melania thinks all the body double and cloning speculation and rumors are absolutely hilarious.
 Melania wishes there was a clone version of herself that she could send out in place of her, while she lay sunning herself on a beautiful beach somewhere, but sadly, there’s not.”